Cindy and Barrett with RV in Montrose

 A dishwasher.
 Dishes pile up because, if I’m going to be honest, neither of us likes to clean.
 The key to combating bad pile-ups for us is only having 2 of each bowl, plate, cup, and utensil easily accessible and then hiding the rest, only to come out when we have visitors.

 A Bathtub.
-This one I very much miss.
-Every time we end up having to stay in a hotel due to family trips or RV repairs, I head straight to the closest Lush and stock up on as many bath bombs as my budget will allow.
+I very much miss this one.
+Every time we have to stay in a hotel due to family trips or RV repairs, I head straight to the closest Lush and stock up on as many bath bombs as my budget will allow.

 via GIPHY